imtiyazhariyani/DXBall/README.md

 ## **Code**
 **General:**
 The code makes use of object-oriented programming with a different class for each object in the game, including the ball, paddle, board, tiles, each of the power-ups and the main game.
-Most parameters can be changed
+It makes use of the concepts of inheritance and polymorphism

 **Components used to build the code:**
 Royalty free music and images from the internet were used to build the code, besides in-built Processing features.